subratamondal1029/resume-analyzer/README.md

 ---

-**Note**: This is a resume analyzer application that can be extended to analyze any type of PDF document against custom rules.
-The system is designed to be flexible and can be adapted for various document validation use cases.
+**Note**: This resume analyzer uses AI-powered evaluation to screen candidates based on role fit, skills, and experience quality.
+The system goes beyond keyword matching by understanding project relevance and competency levels, making it suitable for evaluating both fresh graduates and experienced professionals.